mhlnu/covidro_frontend/README.md

 Don't expect a final result too soon.
 I might as well drop this project anytime if I get bored.
 Also, do not expect it to run forever, as it is at the mercy of the APIs owners.
 If they pull the plug, oh well.

 The app is currently lurking on [datelazi.ro](https://datelazi.ro), which offers a public API ([datelazi.ro/latestData.json](https://datelazi.ro/latestData.json)) and [graphs.ro](https://www.graphs.ro).
-My thanks to Dragoș Vană for supporting my lurking and to Alex Ștefănescu (Code4Romania) for making the API public.
+My thanks to Dragoș Vana for supporting my lurking and to Alex Ștefănescu (Code4Romania) for making the API public.

 [Running here.](https://covidro.info)